 The enabling legislation, described in Note 1, established that the District would pay for water and wastewater services.
-WASA recorded revenues of \$9,391 and \$10,580 from the District government and \$6,802 and \$6,686 from the District of Columbia Housing Authority (DCHA) for fiscal years 2008 and 2007, respectively.
+WASA recorded revenues of \$10,116 and \$9,391 from the District government and \$6,688 and \$6,802 from the District of Columbia Housing Authority (DCHA) for fiscal years 2009 and 2008, respectively.
 Both the District government and DCHA revenues are included in water and wastewater user charges in the accompanying statements of revenues, expenses and changes in net assets.

-WASA recorded expenses of \$12,425 and \$12,414, for payments-in-lieu-of-taxes to the District for services such as road repairs, fire protection, police protection, and other services for the years ended September 30, 2008 and 2007, respectively.
-WASA also recorded an expense of \$5,100 for the District's right-of-way fee, charged to all area utilities for infrastructure occupancy in public streets, for the years ended September 30, 2008 and 2007.
+WASA recorded expenses of \$14,083 and \$12,425, for payments-in-lieu-of-taxes to the District for services such as road repairs, fire protection, police protection, and other services for the years ended September 30, 2009 and 2008, respectively.
+WASA also recorded an expense of \$5,100 for the District's right-of-way fee, charged to all area utilities for infrastructure occupancy in public streets, for each of the years ended September 30, 2009 and 2008.

-The amount due from the District government for the years ended September 30, 2008 and 2007 were \$4,662 and \$5,092, respectively.
-These amounts are for WASA's share of fiscal year 2009 and 2008 debt service on general obligation bonds originally issued to finance WASA's capital improvements that WASA prepaid in accordance with a memorandum of understanding with the District, as described in Note 10.
-The balance also includes \$1,017 due to the District in fiscal years 2008 and 2007 for costs incurred by the District for certain lead mitigation activities.
+The amounts due from the District government for the years ended September 30, 2009 and 2008 were \$3,213 and \$4,662, respectively.
+These amounts are for WASA's share of fiscal year 2010 and 2009 debt service on general obligation bonds originally issued to finance WASA's capital improvements that WASA prepaid in accordance with a memorandum of understanding with the District, as described in Note 10.
+The balance also includes \$1,017 due to the District in fiscal years 2009 and 2008 for costs incurred by the District for certain lead mitigation activities.

-The District of Columbia Council created the Storm Water Compliance Storm Water Compliance Amendment Act of 2000 which established WASA as the Storm Water Administrator and a fund was established.
-In 2007 administration of the fund was transferred to the District Department of the Environment (DDOE).
+The District of Columbia Council created the Storm Water Compliance Amendment Act of 2000 which established WASA as the Storm Water Administrator and a fund was established.
+The administration of the fund was transferred to the District Department of the Environment (DDOE) in 2007.
 WASA continues to bill and collect storm water fees as a separate item and transfers the funds to the DDOE quarterly.
-WASA incurred \$859 and \$851 of reimbursable expenses for years ended September 30, 2008 and 2007, respectively.
+WASA incurred \$494 and \$859 of reimbursable expenses for years ended September 30, 2009 and 2008, respectively.

-Additionally, the Authority had a net receivable from the Storm Water Fund of \$189 and \$455 for years ended September 30, 2008 and 2007, respectively.
-The amount shown on the Statement of Net Assets as due from Storm Water Fund is net of collection and administrative costs.
+Additionally, the Authority had a net payable of \$64 and a net receivable of \$189 from the Storm Water Fund for years ended September 30, 2009 and 2008, respectively.
+The amounts shown on the Statement of Net Assets as due from or due to Storm Water Fund are net of collection and administrative costs.